 - Have a strong idea and business plan

-- Have ample supply of funds to start your business
+- Have an ample supply of funds to start your business

-- Willingness to understand Thai culture, mentality and be open minded with a huge dose of patience
+- Have a willingness to understand Thai culture and mentality and be open-minded, with a huge dose of patience

 Finally, you should assess your goals and think through your plan.
-If your wish and desire is to open a small business in Thailand with limited capital you have to accept the fact that it might not make you a millionaire back home.
-However, if your business is successful, you can look forward to having a very comfortable living while enjoying life in Thailand.
+If your wish and desire is to open a small business in Thailand with limited capital, you have to accept the fact that it might not make you a millionaire back home.
+However, if your business is successful, you can look forward to living very comfortably while enjoying life in Thailand.

 There is no magic bullet figure.
-Though it is safe to say that the cost of opening shop in Thailand from start to finish is cheaper than opening one in your home country.
-Just keep in mind that the cost of opening up in Bangkok will cost slightly more, especially the cost of rent in prime locations which in the big city is higher compared to the rest of the country.
+Though it is safe to say that the cost of opening a shop in Thailand from start to finish is cheaper than opening one in your home country.
+Just keep in mind that the cost of opening up in Bangkok will cost slightly more, especially the cost of rent in prime locations, which, in the big city, is higher compared to the rest of the country.
 But it is also where you can make the most money since the majority of the wealth is in Bangkok.

 Here's a small example of expenses I pay for one of my coffee shops in Bangkok:

-This is essentially part of the reason why foreigners want to open shop in Thailand when they discover how affordable it is to open up their dream business.
-So they sell all their belongings including the dog, pack up their bags and never look back.
+This is essentially part of the reason why foreigners want to open a shop in Thailand when they discover how affordable it is to open up their dream business.
+So they sell all their belongings, including the dog, pack up their bags and never look back.

 That could be a big mistake.
-A back up plan or exit plan or emergency plan is needed if the business fails.
-There is no guarantee for success in the Land of Smiles no matter how well you planned and executed your business.
-Besides planning your business financially you should plan on reserving a portion of your funds to return home if necessary.
-Be prepared, always have enough money for emergencies.
-This is true in your home country and it's even more true in Thailand.
+A backup plan or exit plan or emergency plan is needed if the business fails.
+There is no guarantee for success in the Land of Smiles, no matter how well you planned and executed your business.
+Besides planning your business financially, you should plan on reserving a portion of your funds to return home if necessary.
+Be prepared and always have enough money for emergencies.
+This is true in your home country, and it's even more true in Thailand.

 Starting a Legal Corporation in Thailand